The Wolfman (film): Merchandising

 Several companies were involved in the merchandising of the film.
 Rubies Costumes produced both child and adult costumes.
 Because such costumes are sold to retailers months in advance, the Halloween costumes came out in 2009 since the film being pushed back to 2010 happened after the costumes had been shipped to retailers.
 Mezco Toyz produced 7 inch and 12 inch tall Wolfman action figures.
 They also produced replicas of the medallion from the film.
 In early January 2010, Mezco Toyz donated the prototypes of the toys to the Museum of the Moving Image in New York.
-A novelization by Jonathan Maberry was released on February 2, 2010, to coincide with the DVD re-release of the 1941 film.
+A novelization by Jonathan Maberry was released on February 2, 2010, to coincide with the DVD re-release of the 1941 film, which went on the win the 2011 Scribe Award for best adapted novelisation.